 Making the openings larger in this way allows Dr. Goyal to monitor the healing and to help the openings stay open long term.
 If a patient has some sort of sinus flare up after surgery, these types of openings allow us to evaluate and suction inside the sinuses.
 They also help us take cultures from the sinuses to help treat any sinus infections.

 Balloon sinuplasty relies on stretching the sinus openings to try to make them larger.
 Dr. Goyal finds he is able to create better permanent openings for most of his patients by using tools other than balloons.
+Learn more about why endoscopic sinus surgery may be a better option than balloon sinuplasty.

 If you have any questions about the type of tools that would be used in your case, please do not hesitate to ask Dr. Goyal.